wkliao/HEP/NOvA/Nov 20 meeting note.md

             5. Data redistribution: All-to-all communication to send data to the requested processes.
     3. Adjust policies based on different access patterns of the Nova dataset and other new datasets: percentage of reading time, compression factor, etc.

-* Adjustment of PandAna read pattern: Sacrifice the load balance in the event selection computation to imiprove the I/O scalability. eg. Align evt division with chunk size.
+* Marc suggested an idea to sacrifice the load balance in the event selection computation to imiprove the I/O scalability. eg. Align evt division with chunk size.

+## Meeting Attendees
+Marc, James, Wei-keng, Kai-yuan, Kewei, Alexandra.
+Marc will contact Adam (and someone else) to join the future call.

 ## Action items:
 * Timing breakdown: Get the time percentage of file read, decompression, and other time.